littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 5. Changes

+v? (?/?/?) - Building Effect Reqs
+-Several building types had no way of handling being owned by an empire without the originating civic, which now do.
+--Hall of Honor/Valor: Jobs only provided if owner has Chivalry.
+--Synaptic buildings: Without Planetmind Creativity, only boosts soc research.

 v6.0.1 (5/10/24) - Individualist Machines Hotfixes
 -Shroud-Touched should not be available to individualist machines.
 -Shapers should not be available to individualist machines.